Rose Boyko

 Rose Toodick Boyko is a Canadian First Nations lawyer and retired judge.
 She was the first aboriginal woman appointed as a superior court judge in Canada.
 Her mother was Sekani, her father Ukrainian.
 She is a member of the McLeod Lake Indian Band.
 Born in 1950, her early memories are of life on the trapline on the Parsnip River near Finlay Forks in northern British Columbia.
 Her family's trapline was flooded by the construction of the W. A. C. Bennett Dam in 1967.

+Biography

 She initially trained as nurse, receiving her R.N. diploma from the Royal Victoria Hospital in 1972.
 She served in remote Cree communities in the James Bay area and then as a critical care nurse at Kingston General Hospital.

 Deciding to shift her attention to law, she enrolled for pre-law studies in the Saskatchewan Aboriginal Law Program, followed by law school at Queen's University, from which she received her law degree in 1980.

 She was called to the Ontario bar in 1982 and to the Saskatchewan bar in 1988.